Student Protection Plan

-3.6 The risk that one or more of the College’s campuses will close is relatively low.
-The College has the experience and a good track record of running its business and managing academic programmes effectively.
+3.6.
+The risk that one or more of the college’s campuses will close is significantly less.
+The college has the experience and a good track record and experience of running its business and managing academic programmes effectively.

-3.8 The College recognises that there is a risk that some students’ needs will differ from others due to their personal characteristics or circumstances; therefore, it will not be possible to apply the same solution to all affected students.
+3.8.
+The college recognises that there is a risk that some students’ needs will differ from others due to their personal characteristics or circumstances; therefore, it is not possible to apply the same solution to all affected students.
 For this reason, the college has staff who can handle students with special needs or circumstances on an individual basis.
 (Refer to the welfare policy at (https://mrcollege.ac.uk/mrc-policies/ for details)

 3.9.
 The risk of course discontinuation is low as these types of decisions form part of the Strategic Plan.
 The aim will always be to allow the affected students to complete their courses.

 3.10.
 The risk of discontinuation because of insufficient enrolments is low as the college prepares marketing and recruitment plans well in advance.
 This preparation includes the analysis of demand for courses.
 If demand for some courses reduces, the college will consider this when making the annual review of strategic plans and financial forecasts.

 3.11.
 The risk that the college exits the market is very low.
 The college’s strategy is to expand its operations.
-There is no indication that the College will change its position.
+The financial standing indicates that the college will not change its position.

 3.12.
 The college has a strong team and succession plans for key staff members.
 Staff churn is therefore perceived to be low risk.

 3.13.
 The risk that the college loses the right to deliver programmes is low, either because of losing a specific course designation or sub-contractual arrangements.
 The college policy is to work openly, reliably and transparently to ensure stable and strong business relationships.
-Maintaining a strong financial position and an excellent working relationship with the Partner University and relevant professional accrediting bodies assure that the College will continue to operate for the foreseeable future.
+Maintaining a strong financial position and excellent working relationships with a partner university and relevant professional accrediting bodies assure that the college will continue to operate for the foreseeable future.